Johng117/blog-preview-card/README.md

 ## Overview

-Using the assets and style guide provided by Frontend mentor, I constructed an example of a blog post.
+Using the assets and style guide provided by Frontend mentor, I constructed an example of a blog preview card.

 ### The challenge